OpenNebula/docs/source/design_and_installation/quick_starts/qs_centos_vmware.rst

 **2.2 NFS configuration**

 The front-end needs to export via NFS two datastores (the system and the images datastore).
 This is required just so the ESX has access to two different datastores, and this guides uses NFS exported from the front-end to achieve this.
 This can be seamlessly replaced with two iSCSI backed datastores or even two local hard disks.
 In any case, we will use the 'vmfs' drivers to manage both datastores, independently of the storage backend.
-See the `VMFS Datastore Guide <http://opennebula.org/documentation:rel4.4:vmware_ds>`__ for more details.
+See the :ref:`VMFS Datastore Guide <vmware_ds>` for more details.

 Let's configure the NFS server.
 You will need to allow incoming connections, here we will simply stop iptables (as root):